jsom1/jsom1.github.io/_summaries/tcpip.md

 # TCP/IP
 {:.no_toc}

 This is a resumee of the book “Learn how TCP/IP networks work”.
 The book is only available in french, but the resumee is in english.
+It is excellent to understand the basics of networking.
+In particular, it explains exactly how data is transmitted over the internet, the most important protocols, and explains some well known attacks.

 The chapters are the following: